 The soils of the vineyards change between loess and black soil, in the upper area there are marls and conglomerate inclusions.
 Here are mainly the white wine varieties Green Valtellina and Chardonnay, but also the red varieties Zweigelt and Pinot Noir (Pinot Noir) cultivated.
 Shares have, for example, the wineries Bauer Naturnaher Weinbau.
 Diwald Karl.
 Diwald Martin.
 Cobbler Karl and söllner,

 The between the three well-known viticulture communities Mörbisch, St. Margarethen and Rust lying Riede was first mentioned in 1382 as Golthperg.
 The long, gentle eastern slope has deep brown soil with slate in the ground.
 The upper part is protected from the wind by an adjacent forest.
 Here are the varieties Riesling, Blaufränkisch , Cabernet Sauvignon and Zweigelt cultivated.
 Shares in the vineyard, for example, have the wineries Grenzhof-Fiedler and Rebhof summer,

-The protected hillside location has predominantly soils on mica schist in the upper area, where especially the Riesling is cultivated.
+The hillside location, which is under protection of nature, has predominantly soils on mica schist in the upper area, where especially the Riesling is cultivated.
 In the lower area dominated by loamy sand, here is mainly the Blaufränkisch cultivated.
 Shares in the vineyard, for example, have the wineries Braunstein Birgit.
 Monastery at Spitz.
 Prieler Georg and Summer Franz,